 External Academic Competitions

 Each year a number of our students participate in a range on external academic competitions both local and national.
-They are a terrific opportunity to both extend and challenge.
+They are a terrific opportunity to both extend and challenge our students.
 Some of the competitions include:

 - The Australian Mathematics Competition